This article describes how to create a document, including:

 - Select any item in the document and click Print Preview in the Documents menu group.
 The Print Preview view will display.

-- To print, click the print icon in the Print Preview or on the Items ribbon.
+- To print, click the Print button in the Print Preview or on the Items ribbon to send the print job to the selected Printer.

 Note: When adding content to an item that will be printed, elements for which you have assigned a fixed width, e.g., images, should be kept/sized to within 18 cm of the work area in the Description editor.
 This does not apply to text as it auto-grows In the below example, the process image and the table (if the table width has been set to a specific width) will be cut-off in the output: